Best European Restaurant Michelin Guide

-Uliassi, located in Senigallia on Italy’s Adriatic coast, finally has it’s long-awaited three stars after spending several years at the two-star level.
+Uliassi, located in Senigallia on Italy’s Adriatic coast, finally has its long-awaited three stars after spending several years at the two-star level.

-According to restaurant blog Fine Dining Lovers.
+According to the restaurant blog Fine Dining Lovers.
 Run by sister and brother team Catia and Mauro Uliassi, the restaurant puts a heavy focus on seafood and offers both tasting menus and a la carte dining.
 Uliassi is now one of nine other three-star restaurants in Italy.
-This means that all of last year’s three-star destinations maintained their status, including famed Modena restaurant Osteria Francescana.
+This means that all of last year’s three-star destinations maintained their status, including the famed Modena restaurant Osteria Francescana.

 There are now 367 starred Best European restaurant Michelin, up from 356 last year.

 There were no new two-star restaurants on the list this year.
 The guide does include a whopping 29 new one-star restaurants from more than two dozen Italian municipalities.
 This brings the total to 318.
 Overall, the guide features 367 starred restaurants, up from 356 last year.

 Dubbed “the Oscars of the food industry” The awards ceremony in Waterloo’s BFI IMAX cinema is a highlight for chefs from across the country.